 Transforming a company culture and improving specific business processes strategically is also much easier when you have a firewalled social system in place.
 A social approach in the workplace can help break down bureaucracy and hierarchy that hinder progress.
 Employees feel empowered when they are able to take action.
 All this is achievable when companies approach social networks as a way to build relationships in the workplace and not as a technology trend.

 User expectations now demand online collaboration tools for business.

-The proliferation of personal devices and different means of communications has created a new breed of users, employees, and customers with new expectations.
+The proliferation of personal devices, mobile apps, and different means of communications has created a new breed of users, employees, and customers with new expectations.
 The demand for flexible work patterns has demanded innovative approaches to improving workplace productivity.